Sfeir/jhybrid/README.md

 - Go to `demo/calc-engine-objectivec-demo` directory
 - Run make, it will create two executables : one called `launcher` and other called `calc`
     - the `launcher` executes any Java class containig a main function.
-In ower case the class is CalcMain.
+In our case the class is CalcMain.
     The full command is `./launcher com.sfeir.calc.CalcMain expression`.
 Example `./launcher com.sfeir.calc.CalcMain 36+69`.
     - the `calc` executable corresponds to the native code that references the transcompiled Javacode.
 Please take a look to the `main.m` source file.